|

 free to add people to the special guest list when

-necessary -- i.e. if a couple is unable to attend a
+necessary -- i.e. if someone is unable to attend a

 tasting.
 In the future, if there is enough interest